roff(7) — Linux manual page

 Systems C/A/T phototypesetter, and with it came the necessity of

-variety of proportionally spaced typefaces at multiple sizes.
+of proportionally spaced typefaces at multiple sizes.
+Ossanna

-Ossanna wrote a parallel implementation of nroff for the C/A/T,
+wrote a parallel implementation of nroff for the C/A/T, dubbing it

-surviving documentation does not illustrate what requests were
+documentation does not illustrate what requests were implemented

-implemented at this time for C/A/T support; the troff(1) man page
+at this time for C/A/T support; the troff(1) man page in Fourth

-in Fourth Edition Unix (November 1973) does not feature a request
+Edition Unix (November 1973) does not feature a request list,

-Unix Version 4 roffs added string definitions (.ds); made the
+Version 4 roffs added string definitions (.ds); made the escape

-escape character configurable (.ec); and enabled the user to
+character configurable (.ec); and enabled the user to write

-write diagnostics to the standard error stream (.tm).
-Around
+diagnostics to the standard error stream (.tm).
+Around 1974,

-1974, empowered with multiple type sizes, italics, and a symbol
+empowered with multiple type sizes, italics, and a symbol font

 Kernighan and Lorinda Cherry implemented eqn for typesetting